With over 190,000,000 visitors going to Twitter each month, you would be silly not to leverage it. But you already know that…

 You could tweet about your day, people you are hanging out with it, or any random thing that comes to your mind.
 The problem with doing this is you will gain followers who won’t care about your tweets.

-Instead, I recommend sharing your knowledge on Twitter.
+Instead, we recommend sharing your knowledge on Twitter.

-For example, I tweet about business-related topics that get people thinking:
+For example, we tweet about business-related topics that get people thinking:

 We don’t have a monopoly.
 We have market share.
 There’s a difference. – Steve Ballmer